Fixtures and kick-off times for matchday 15

 READ MORE: Pogba flies barber from England to Russia to trim his hair

-England will take on Belgium in their battle for the side the finish on top of group H. Both sides have already book their places in the round of 16, following wins in their first two games.
+England will take on Belgium in their battle for the side that finishes on top of group H. Both sides have already booked their places in the round of 16, following wins in their first two games.

-On the other hand Tunisia exited the competition after round two games can at least have solace if they beat leaking Panama, who also ended their campaign following first two defeats to say good bye with some pride.
+On the other hand Tunisia who exited the competition after round two games can at least have solace if they beat leaking Panama, who also ended their campaign following first two defeats before saying good bye with some pride.

 The kick-off time is 6:00pm Ghanaian time, while in Nigeria it will start at 7:00pm and Ethiopia, Uganda, Tanzania and Kenya will witness it at 9:00pm.